jaebungs/MyMy-Cocktails/README.md

 Put one kind of liquor that you have.
 This app will show you a cocktail recipe that requires what you have.
 You can search by name, liquor type or both.
 For signed user, you can add the recipe to your bar.

-Built with React, Material-ui, Redux, Express.
+Built with React, Material-ui, Redux, Express, MongoDB.
-I know it's a big mass...
-I'm going to refactor the code.
 Any feedback is welcome.
 I am still learning.

 ### Learning outcome
+I will organize this soon.
 wow. mapStateToProps and connect can be replaced by redux with hooks such as useSelector and useDispatch.
 Code got simpler.
 First time using many different hooks.
 I kinda got the hang of material ui, I need to use theme to reduce css code.